snigdhasambitak/k8s-nginx-ingress-controller/README.md

 Set the `-watch-namespace` command line argument in the IC manifests. for example,`-watch-namespace=my-namespace` https://github.com/nginxinc/kubernetes-ingress/blob/master/docs/cli-arguments.md

+If you want to deploy a nginx ingress controller with RBAC enabled you can use [ingress-controller-cluster-scope-with-rbac](https://github.com/snigdhasambitak/k8s-nginx-ingress-controller/blob/master/example_configs/ingress-controller-cluster-scope-with-rbac.yaml)

+If you want to deploy a nginx ingress controller without RBAC enabled you can use [ingress-controller-cluster-scope-without-rbac](https://github.com/snigdhasambitak/k8s-nginx-ingress-controller/blob/master/example_configs/ingress-controller-namespace-scope-without-rbac.yaml)

 # How to deploy the Nginx Ingress Controller